Also under Family And Relationship LawFamily And Relationship Law Home

-If parties agree on how to divide their assets and liabilities, they can apply to the court to have their agreement converted into consent orders without actually having to step foot in a courtroom.
+If parties agree on how to divide their assets and liabilities, they can apply to the Court to have their agreement converted into Court Orders without actually having to step foot in a courtroom.

-If parties cannot agree on how to divide the property, they can engage in legal negotiations and mediation, or court proceedings may be issued in order to resolve the dispute.
+If parties cannot agree on how to divide the property, they can engage in legal negotiations and mediation, or court proceedings may need to be issued in order to resolve the dispute.

 All assets, liabilities and superannuation belonging to each party to the relationship must be considered in the process of dividing property following separation.
 All of these assets, liabilities and superannuation are commonly referred to as the “asset pool”.